shivashant25/Nerdio-Lab/Hands-on lab/03-create-users-and-groups.md

 # Lab 3: Create users and groups in NMM portal

+## Overview

+A security group can have users, devices, groups and service principals as its members and users and service principals as its owners.
+You can create users in the NMM portal and assign them to security groups for further configurations.

 ## Exercise 1: Create new users for AVD

+In this exercise, you'll be creating new users by specifying their credentials in your NMM Account.

 1. From the NMM portal, Click on **Accounts** *(1)* from the side blade and click on **Manage** *(2)* on your default NMM Account which you created in Lab 1.